-As a result, the Stanley Center has not divided itself into disease-specific intellectual silos.
+To address these challenges, the Stanley Center has not divided itself into disease-specific silos.
 Rather we are organized into intellectually porous teams based on principal disciplinary areas of focus:

-We also collaborate extensively with research groups around the world to identify important patient populations, technologies, and scientific approaches that will significantly advance our research objectives and knowledge for the psychiatric research community.
+We also focus extensively on new methodologies and tool development to further our understanding of biological mechanisms of disease.
+We collaborate with research groups around the world to identify important patient populations, technologies, and scientific approaches that will significantly advance our research objectives and knowledge for the psychiatric research community.